Peak is for sale

 Now we are.

 We hope to sell her as an ‘ongoing business’ opportunity.
-Not in the meaning of ‘work in progress’, although arguably she is, but in the sense that she has all of the equipment and supplies necessary for sailing into a new ownership.
+She has all of the equipment and supplies necessary for sailing into a new ownership.

 She is ready to go.